 However, that popularity comes with a downside.
 Because of its significant market share, hackers put a lot of effort into figuring out ways to break through WordPress’s defenses.

 Thankfully, there are ways that you can prevent attacks and make your WordPress site more secure and protected.
+Let us talk about data safety.

 Know Why You’re Being Targeted